CSOPESY_introduction_OS_up_to_computing_environments

 • Direct Memory Access (DMA): a controller that transfers data directly between a device and memory, freeing the CPU from this task

-what does SASM do?
+what does SASM (assembly) do?

 • when you compile something, it turns into assembly code. c also tells it to convert the assembly code to machine code